Reasoning Efficiently Through Adaptive Chain-of-Thought Compression: A Self-Optimizing Framework: Experimental Setup

 \subsection{Evaluation Metrics}

 We measure the following metrics:

-\faHandORight~\textbf{Accuracy:} We use the same \textbf{pass@1}, which is mentioned in Section~\ref{sec:empirical} as the primary metric to evaluate correctness.
+\faAngleRight~\textbf{Pass@1:} We report \textbf{pass@1} as the primary metric to evaluate correctness, i.e., whether the model produces a correct output on the first attempt.
 For programming tasks (e.g., MathQA-Python), a prediction is considered correct if the generated code passes all test cases.
-For mathematical reasoning tasks (e.g., GSM-8K), we adopt \textbf{exact matching} criterion, where the model's final answer must exactly match the ground truth.
+For binary classification tasks (e.g., CodeXGLUE-Defect-Detection), a prediction is considered correct if the predicted label matches the ground-truth label, and the resulting accuracy is equivalent to pass@1 under single-attempt evaluation.

-\faHandORight~\textbf{Compression Rate:} We define the \textbf{Compression Rate} $\rho$ to quantify the conciseness of the generated CoT.
+\faAngleRight~\textbf{Compression Rate:} We define the \textbf{Compression Rate} $\rho$ to quantify the conciseness of the generated CoT.
 Specifically, $\rho$ measures the relative reduction in the number of tokens compared to a reference CoT.
-It is computed as: $\rho = (\lambda - {\lambda'}) / {\lambda}$
+It is computed as $ \rho = 1 - (\lambda' / \lambda) $.
 In this formula, $\lambda$ denotes the token count of the reference (original) CoT, and $\lambda'$ represents the token count of the CoT generated by the evaluated model or baseline.
 A higher value of $\rho$ indicates a greater degree of compression, corresponding to a more concise reasoning path.
-This metric is particularly important for evaluating methods such as \textit{TokenSkip} and \textit{Naive BoN}, which are explicitly designed to produce shorter CoTs without compromising correctness.